National Entertainment Incentives Consulting & Audit Practice

 Contact A Professional

-If you have questions about entertainment tax incentives or tax compliance, please contact Peter Stathopoulos, Jane Klingmeyer or DiAndria Green by calling 770.396.2200 to schedule a consultation with one of the professionals in our Entertainment Industry Practice.
+If you have questions about entertainment tax incentives or tax compliance, please contact Peter Stathopoulos or Jane Klingmeyer by calling 770.396.2200 to schedule a consultation with one of the professionals in our Entertainment Industry Practice.

 Georgia Department of Economic Development.
 “Partners in Progress: Year in Review FY13.”